 Your registered agent will have to maintain a physical address in Montana, where they can receive mailings.
 They should also regularly be around to receive correspondences during business hours, and willing to sign for service of process documents.

-You’ll have to choose a registered agent when forming an LLC in the state.
+You’ll have to choose a registered agent when forming an LLC in the state of Montana.
 Choosing a registered agent is part of the formation process that you’ll go through online when forming an LLC with the Articles of Organization.
 Should you want to not worry about the process, an LLC formation service can take care of everything for you.

 To choose a registered agent on your own, follow the steps below.
 Montana is only set up to have their LLCs designate a registered agent via the online ePass Montana portal.
 There isn’t an option for designating registered agents by mail: